-Our operational response is organized into five areas of priority:
+Our operational response is organized into 3 areas of priority:

 Members of a cybercrime team investigate the most significant threats to Canada’s political, economic and social integrity that would negatively affect Canada’s reputation and economy, and has the capacity to target cyber-related criminal activity targeting the federal government, national critical infrastructure and key business assets.